-Sale strikes out 10, leading Red Sox past Orioles 7-2
+Yanks beat White Sox, get Encarnación in trade with Seattle

 BALTIMORE (AP) — Chris Sale struck out 10 over six sharp innings, J.D.
-Martinez homered in a third straight game and the surging Boston Red Sox beat the Baltimore Orioles 7-2 on Saturday.
+Martinez homered in a third straight game and Boston beat Baltimore.

 Sale (3-7) gave up two runs, six hits and a walk.
 Both runs came in the sixth, after the left-hander extended his streak of innings without allowing an earned run to 22.
 Sale ended his outing by blowing a third strike past Keon Broxton with runners on the corners and Boston nursing a 3-2 lead.

-Martinez hit his 16th home run, the fourth in three games, to provide the Red Sox with a two-run cushion in the seventh.
+Martinez hit his 16th home run, the fourth in three games, to provide the Red Sox with a two-run cushion in the seventh on the way to their fourth straight win.

-The defending World Series champions (38-34) have won four straight and can move five games over .500 for the first time by completing a three-game sweep Sunday.

 Baltimore got an RBI double from Renato Núñez and sacrifice fly from Jonathan Villar.
 The Orioles have gone winless in 15 straight series (0-14-1) since taking two of three from the White Sox on April 22-24.